Your enrolment is your responsibility. You must be correctly enrolled by the enrolment deadline each semester.

 Enrolment dates for each semester vary depending on different teaching periods and will be advertised on our website.

-Enrolment deadline - The enrolment deadline is the last day to add or modify an online using the Student Portal.
+Enrolment deadline - The enrolment deadline is the last day to add or modify a unit using the Student Portal.

 Census date - The census date for a teaching period is the last day to drop a subject without getting an academic penalty.
 It is the subject withdrawal deadline.